-Though very common,hyperpigmentation can be tough.
-Maybe your time in the sun left you speckled like a banana, or maybe you’re experiencing a change in hormones.
+Though super common,hyperpigmentation can be frustrating to deal with.
+Maybe your time in the sun left you speckled like a week-old banana, or perhaps you’re experiencing a change in hormones that is causing brown patches to appear on your face.
 Whatever the reason, we feel you.
-There are lots of treatment options out there, ranging from simple daily sunscreen use to in-office laser treatments — but today’s spotlight is on one special, topical ingredient: hydroquinone.
+There are many treatment options for hyperpigmentation, ranging from simple daily sunscreen use to in-office laser treatments, but today’s spotlight is on one particular topical ingredient: hydroquinone.

-At Curology, we value transparency—so before we dive into the nitty-gritty, we’d like to address the context of hydroquinone.
-The controversy around this ingredient stems from the historical trend of skin-lightening or bleaching, which was driven by racist beauty ideals prizing light skin.
-Its misuse as a skin lightener or “bleach” stems from unjust, biased beauty ideals, which have historically been portrayed by the media.¹ Generally, dermatologists and medical experts agree that using hydroquinone to lighten overall skin tone is misuse, and they do not advise using it in this way.
+At Curology, we value transparency—so before we dive into the nitty-gritty, we’d like to address the background of hydroquinone.
+There is some controversy around this ingredient that comes from the historical trend of skin-lightening or bleaching, which was driven by racist beauty ideals prizing light skin.
+Its misuse as a skin lightener or “bleach” stems from unjust, biased beauty ideals, which the media has historically promoted.¹ Generally, dermatology providers and medical experts agree that using hydroquinone to lighten overall skin tone is a misuse, and they do not advise using it in this way.

-All said, please know that hydroquinone is generally safe to use and is one of the most effective ingredients for treating hyperpigmentation, as long as it’s being used responsibly and as directed.
+That said, hydroquinone is generally safe to use and is one of the most effective ingredients for treating hyperpigmentation, as long as it’s used responsibly and as directed.

 Hydroquinone works for hyperpigmentation by acting as a tyrosinase inhibitor.
-I know that’s a mouthful — let us explain!
+We know that’s a mouthful, so let us explain.

 First, here are some important terms:

 Melanin: Melanin is the natural pigment in our skin.